zkcryptobro/hiero-solo-action/README.md

 The action creates an account that contains 10,000,000 hbars.
 All information about the account is stored as output to the github action.

+## Inputs

+The GitHub action takes the following inputs:

+- `installMirrorNode`: A boolean parameter that is `false` by default.
+  If set to `true`, the action will install a mirror node in addition to the main node.
+  The mirror node can be accessed at `localhost:8080`.

 ## Outputs

 The GitHub action outputs the following information: